 Featuring bonafide and emerging artists from Africa and Latin America, Saatchi's exhibition Pangaea, which opened two months ago is a real attempt to consolidate eclectic art into one package and present it as ONE movement of sorts.
 The only drawback is that Africa and Latin America are just two supercontinents by themselves, both marred by different social and historical upheavals too complex and vast to summarise in one solid piece or international trend.

-For me, having this kind of mini art-fairs, however, is a step in the right direction especially for those who are interested to see other than the usual fare of retrospectives and one-man exhibitions dominated by major artists.
+For me, having this kind of mini art fair, however, is a step in the right direction, especially for those who are interested to see other than the usual fare of retrospectives and one-man exhibitions dominated by major artists.
 For one, it gives me a snack-able version of big art fairs with a million things to see to something more manageable.
-It might look as if the art pieces are disconnected and lacks a cultural discourse, but I’d like to think that this is a great introduction piece to get the conversation going especially as we might expect more artists from these continents taking a centre stage in the future.
-The business of art will definitely flourish more on these parts of the world as the economic shift points out to Latin America and with all the business ops that’s happening in Africa.
+It might look as if the art pieces are disconnected and lacks a cultural discourse, but I'd like to think that this is a great introduction piece to get the conversation going especially as we might expect more artists from these continents taking a centre stage in the future.
+The business of art will definitely flourish more in these parts of the world as the economic shift points out to Latin America and with all the business ops that are happening in Africa.

 And for the rest, here are some of the pictures I've taken: